 The side impact test simulates a vehicle running into the side of another vehicle.
 This scenario can happen if a car pulls out in front of another car at an intersection.
 The video below shows the test on a Honda Accord (2013 onwards)

 The pole test simulates a vehicle sliding sideways into a narrow, fixed object like a tree or pole.
 This scenario is frequent when a car spins out on a corner and leaves the road.
 The impact requires a lot of strength in the car’s body because the force is concentrated in a narrow beam.
 The video below shows the test

 The pedestrian test simulates where vulnerable parts of a pedestrian might hit a vehicle.
-The video below shows one of the tests.

 Where do crash tests fail?